-As long as no Prospectus Directive-compliant prospectus is approved, it must be ensured that pre-IPO marketing activities do not qualify as an offer of securities to the public.
+As long as no Prospectus Regulation-compliant prospectus is approved, it must be ensured that pre-IPO marketing activities do not qualify as an offer of securities to the public and that, to the extent applicable, such activities are conducted in accordance with the market-sounding regime set out in Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 (the Market Abuse Regulation).

-If the issuer provides over an approved Prospectus Directivecompliant prospectus for purposes of making an offer of the IPO shares to the public in Luxembourg, no specific restrictions apply.
+If the issuer provides an approved Prospectus Regulationcompliant prospectus for purposes of making an offer of the IPO shares to the public in Luxembourg, no specific restrictions apply.

-During the IPO process, any marketing material must comply with the principles set out in the Prospectus Law.
+During the IPO process, any marketing material must comply with the principles set out in the Prospectus Regulation.
 For example, advertisements must be clearly recognisable as such and, if applicable, must state that a prospectus has been or will be published and where it can be obtained.
-Notwithstanding the foregoing, Luxembourg law does not require the prior communication to or the formal approval of marketing material by the CSSF, but issuers or offerors engaged in the IPO process may submit draft marketing material to the CSSF to obtain its opinion on the compliance of the relevant documents with the principles set out in the Prospectus Law.
+Notwithstanding the foregoing, Luxembourg law does not require the prior communication to or formal approval of marketing material by the CSSF, but issuers or offerors engaged in the IPO process may submit draft marketing material to the CSSF to obtain its opinion on the compliance of the relevant documents with the principles set out in the Prospectus Regulation.
 No specific language requirements apply with respect to marketing materials.
-In the case of an exempt offer of securities to the public in Luxembourg, the issuer or offeror need not notify the CSSF of the offer.
+In the case of an exempt offer of securities to the public in Luxembourg, the issuer or offeror need not notify the CSSF of the offer (however, a person intending to make an offer of less than € 8,000,000 in the European Union over a period of 12 months must notify the CSSF thereof prior to any such offer and if the total consideration of an offer amounts to at least € 5,000,000 but less than € 8,000,000, an information note will have to be drawn up and made available to investors pursuant to the relevant provisions of Part II of the Prospectus Law.
+The list of minimum information to be included in the information note is expressly set out in the Prospectus Law).

-Furthermore, material information provided by an issuer or an offeror engaged in the IPO process must always be consistent with that contained in the prospectus and, if addressed to qualified investors or special categories of investors, must be disclosed to all qualified investors or special categories of investors to whom the offer is exclusively addressed.
+Furthermore, material information provided by an issuer or offeror engaged in the IPO process must always be consistent with that contained in the prospectus and, if addressed to qualified investors or special categories of investors, must be disclosed to all qualified investors or special categories of investors to whom the offer is exclusively addressed.